LeeKaiser/Hero_Shooter_Maker/README.md

 Made on MacOS (theoretically should work on Windows as well)

-The primary content and demo is placed in assets/HeroShooterMaker - other files in the assets folder are obsolete or was used for testing purposes.
+The primary content and demo is placed in assets/HeroShooterMaker The package file can be accessed in assets/HSMExport.
+Keep in mind that this package is under a license with a higher restriction compared to the paid version on the unity asset store.

 ## Player Focused Feature
 - Movement & camera controls